stafyniaksacha/documentation-V2/src/api/2/controller-auth/credentials-exists/index.md

 {{{since "1.0.0"}}}

-Check that the current user has credentials for the specified `<strategy>`.
+Check that the current authenticated user has credentials for the specified authentication `strategy`.

 ---